SARA: Controllable Makeup Transfer with Spatial Alignment and Region-Adaptive Normalization: Methodology

 where $\odot$ denotes element-wise multiplication for each pixel.
-Besides, $W_{y_{ri}^l}$ is utilized to aid in the target semantic generation in the per-region normalization.
-SAM is able to warp the makeup region that covers a large area, like blush, since it models the global correspondence.
+Besides, $W_{x_{rk}^l}$ is also utilized to aid in the target semantic map generation in the following per-region normalization.
+Since SAM models global correspondence, it can effectively warp makeup regions that cover large areas, such as blush.
+Fig. \ref{3} showcases that cosine similarity matching produces smooth results, while the warped results from optimal transport matching contain more fine-grained makeup styles.